-The purpose of this research study is to determine if electrical inhibitory fields, applied by transcranial direct current stimulation (tDCS), are safe, well-tolerated, feasible to deliver, and potentially improve final outcome in acute ischemic stroke.
-A weak inhibitory electrical field will be applied to brain cells that are not receiving enough oxygen and nutrients due to the blood vessel blockage, to reduce their metabolic needs and enable them to tolerate the low blood flow state.
+The purpose of this research study is to determine if electrical inhibitory fields, applied by transcranial direct current stimulation (tDCS), are safe, well-tolerated, feasible to deliver, and potentially improve final outcome in acute ischemic stroke when used after and/or before clot removal procedure.

+A weak inhibitory electrical field will be applied after an incomplete clot removal procedure to save the brain cells that are still not receiving enough oxygen and nutrients due to remaining blood vessel blockage.